Ringo's birth name is Richard Starkey.

 From 1970-1973, he had more chart success than the other Beatles, including 7 straight Top-10 singles in a row.

-He is the only ex-Beatle who is not in the Rock And Roll Hall Of Fame as a solo artist.
+Starr was inducted into the Rock And Roll Hall Of Fame in April 2015.
+He was the last ex-Beatle to be included in the Rock And Roll Hall Of Fame as a solo artist.
 The Beatles were inducted in 1988.

 His son, Zak Starkey, is also a drummer and has played with Oasis and The Who. (thanks, Bertrand - Paris, France, for above 3)